Corionis/CorionisServiceManager.NET/docs/Downloads.md

 ---

 # Downloads
+Corionis Service Manager is distributed as a Windows installer with an optional updater.

 ### Supported Platforms
 CSM has been tested on all Windows operating systems from Windows 7 to Windows Server 2016.